1-877-929-7245

 Itinerary

-Our wonderful winter holiday starts at London St Pancras where we meet before departing on the Eurostar to Brussels.
+Your winter vacation starts at London St Pancras where we meet before departing on the Eurostar to Brussels.
 Our journey continues by rail to Cologne for an overnight stay.
+With free time to explore, you could stroll through the Old Town, which has been lovingly and carefully restored to its pre-war appearance.
+We enjoy a welcome dinner together with the group this evening.

 Includes